 DCPS is the local public school system of Washington, DC.
 All DCPS schools are free to DC residents.
 Every K-12 student who lives in Washington, DC, has at least one right-to-attend DCPS school - a school where he or she can enroll at any time.
-A right-to-attend school can be identified as a student's in-boundary school or feeder pattern school.
+A right-to-attend school can be Identify One's In-Boundary School Visit: http://dcatlas.dcgis.dc.gov/schools/ Contact the Enrollment Team enroll@dc.gov or (202) 478-5738 identified as a student's in-boundary school or feeder pattern school.
+Students do not need to apply to their right-to-attend school(s) for grades K-12.